funkyjams/vivonatev/Readme.md

 ###### -c N
 Allows the user to specify the number of cores when running samtools and  (def 2)

+### Name_index Format
+Name_index is the file containing the information on which references to map:

 ### Requirements:
 * Bowtie2